Adversarial Rewards in Universal Learning for Contextual Bandits: Existence or non-existence of an optimistically universal learning rule

 \section{Existence or non-existence of an optimistically universal learning rule}

-In this section, we ask the question whether there exists an optimistically universal learning rule for finite action spaces.
+In this section, we ask the question of whether there exists an optimistically universal learning rule for finite action spaces.
 In fact, in all the frameworks considered for universal learning---noiseless \cite{blanchard:22a} or noisy/adversarial responses \cite{blanchard:22d} in the full-feedback setting and stationary partial-feedback responses \cite{blanchard:22e}---analysis showed that optimistically universal learning always existed.
 However, the learning rule provided by \cite{blanchard:22e} for stationary rewards under $\Ccal_2$ processes heavily relies on the assumption that the rewards are stationary in order to make good estimates of the performance of different learning strategies.
-In particular, one can easily check that this learning rule would not be universally consistent under non-stationary rewards even in the most constrained oblivious setting.
-Instead, we will show that for non-stationary contextual bandits, in general there does not exist optimistically universal learning rules.
+In particular, one can easily check that this learning rule would not be universally consistent under adversarial rewards even in the weakest memoryless setting.
+Instead, we will show that for contextual bandits with adversarial rewards, in general there does not exist optimistically universal learning rules.

-To do so, we first need to argue that the set of learnable processes even in the adversarial setting $\Ccal_{adv}$ contains a reasonably large class of processes.
+To do so, we first need to argue that the set of learnable processes even in the online setting $\Ccal_{online}$ contains a reasonably large class of processes.
 We first show that using the $\EXPIX$ algorithm for adversarial bandits \cite{neu2015explore} as subroutine yields a universally consistent learning rule for processes $\Xbb$ which visit a sublinear number of distinct instances.